MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-resource-organization.md

 When you deploy hosts, which regions should you choose?

-We generally recommend that you store all resources in the same Azure Region as your deployment of AVD.
+We generally recommend that you store all resources in the same Azure Region as your deployment of Azure Virtual Desktop.
 The main resources involved are:

 - Metadata (Services Objects), such as Host Pools, Application Groups, and Workspaces
 - Session Hosts (Virtual Desktops) compute, such as virtual machines, disks, and network interfaces.